NFL asked Snyder to ‘back off’ use of private investigators, lawyer says, as PI visits rattle ex-employees

 Six other former employees or friends of Blair’s also told The Post they have been contacted in recent weeks by private investigators, including her Pilates instructor, Sarah Mullen.

 A woman who identified herself as a private investigator came to Mullen’s home in Reston on Aug.
-28, a Friday afternoon, she said.
+28, she said.

 Mullen said she was out of town and her husband answered the door.
 The woman asked to speak to Mullen but did not give her name or explain why she was there, Mullen said.
 “That was suspicious to me,” Mullen said.